 rate =

 $$k [A]^x [B]^y$$

-(6.2)
+.....(6.2)

-The powers x and y of the concentration terms A and B in the rate law not necessarily equal to stoichiometric coefficients (a and b) appearing in Eq.
+The powers x and y of the concentration terms A and B in the rate law are not necessarily equal to stoichiometric coefficients (a and b) appearing in Eq.
 (6.1).
-Thus x and y may be simple whole numbers, zero or fraction.
-Realize that x and y are experimentally determined.
+Thus x and y may be simple whole numbers, zero or fraction. you have to realize that x and y are experimentally determined.
 The rate law in Eq.
 (6.2) is determined experimentally and expresses the rate of a chemical reaction in terms of molar concentrations of the reactants and not predicted from the stoichiometries of the reactants.